Advising & Counseling Center

 - The right and responsibility to elect officers on each campus to officially represent the students of the community college.

-- The right and responsibility to manage space as allocated by the community college and designated as student government space within the parameters of the Student Conduct Code under the supervision of the Office of Student Life.
+- The right and responsibility to allocate student office and storage space designated as student space by the college within the parameters of the Student Conduct Code in collaboration with Student Affairs.

-- The right and responsibility to prudently manage and allocate appropriated student activities fees for the benefit of all students regardless of class, status, program, or any other categorization within state accounting and purchasing guidelines and subject to the supervision of the Office of Student Life.
+- The right and responsibility to prudently manage and allocate appropriated student activities fees for the benefit of all students regardless of class, status, program or any other categorization in accordance with state accounting and purchasing guidelines and in collaboration with Student Affairs.

 - The right and responsibility to advocate on behalf of students for the improvement of the student experience in and out of the classroom.